 In addition to state law, cities may have local laws regulating fences within their area.
 See our Municipal Laws and Ordinances page for assistance locating your local laws.

-These new laws do still allow the association to limit the appearance of the enclosure as well as the type of fencing that can be used.
+These laws do still allow the association to limit the appearance of the enclosure as well as the type of fencing that can be used.
 See the resources below for more information.

-To learn more about how property owners' associations can enforce rules within their communities, check out the Enforcement of CC&Rs page of the Property Owners' Association research guide.
+To learn more about how property owners' associations can enforce rules within their communities, check out the Enforcement of CC&Rs page of the Property Owners' Association guide.

 Boundary line disputes may arise between adjoining neighbors for a variety of reasons.
 See the resources below for more information on how to resolve these types of disputes.

-Under common law, Texas is an "open range" state, meaning that a livestock owner does not have a legal duty to prevent animals from getting onto the roadway.
 However, beginning in 1876, the Texas Legislature has allowed Texas counties to vote on whether to become "closed range".
 State law also mandates that all State and US Highways be closed range.

-While rare, adverse possession is a legal concept that allows a trespasser – sometimes a stranger but more often a neighbor – to gain legal title over the land of a property owner.
 In these types of cases, the trespasser must hold onto the property for a certain period of time.
 They also must be able to meet certain requirements in order to establish a claim to the property.
 Whoever holds the legal title to the property is presumed to be the owner unless the trespasser can prove otherwise.